Just the Blues or Clinical Depression: Making the Distinction to Get the Help You NeedEn Español (Spanish Version)

-After you have checked with your doctor to be sure you do not have a more serious condition, such as depression, you may want to try a few of the following suggestions for managing your “blues:”
+After you have checked with your doctor to be sure you do not have depression, you may want to try a few of the following suggestions for managing your blues:

 - Adjust your expectations.
 Set realistic goals you can achieve, breaking large tasks into smaller tasks to make them more manageable.

 - Be patient with yourself.
 You may not be able to accomplish everything you usually do.
 Ask your friends and family for help when needed.